bajamircea/bajamircea.github.io/_posts/2018-06-28-linked-lists-examples.markdown

 Like the single linked circular, there are two option on how the iterator gets the value of the tail: directly, as above, or indirectly, through the header.
+Each of the two options has similar issues as for the single linked circular when nodes are added or removed.

 ## Double linked with allocated dummy node